aditp928/sequelizeBurger/README.md

 This app stores every burger in a database, whether devoured or not.

-Utilitzes MySQL, Node, Express, Handlebars.
+Utilitzes Node, Express, Handlebars.

-Application is hosted on heroku.
+Sequelize, a promise-based ORM for Node.js.